a2iEditing/RNAEditingIndexer/README.md

 ```

 ### Typical runtime
-Typical runtime, parallelization taken into account, is around the 20-30 min. per sample on servers, could be up to four times as much on desktop computers, depending on BAMs sizes (i.e. coverage).
+Typical runtime, parallelization taken into account, is around the 20-30 min (for a 50 millions reads BAM). per sample on servers, could be up to four times as much on desktop computers, depending on BAMs sizes (i.e. coverage).

 ### Logging and flags
 Under the chosen logging directory a _flags_ directory is created.
 This contains a flag file for each **sample name** processed (of the format _\<sample name\>.flg_.
 In order to re-run samples **the flags belonging to the samples must be deleted or they will be ignored**.
 This feature enables parallel running with several instances of the program and re-runing with the same parameters only on a subset of the samples (e.g. failed to run ones).
 The logging directory also conatins a main log (the name is EditingIndex.\<_timestamp_\>.log) including timestamps per (internal) command and sample processing (this is the place to check for progress and errors).